romanwixinger/quantum-gates-docs/docs/source/backends.rst

 Backends
 ========

-While the circuit class can be used to sample the matrices making up a quantum circuit, the backend performs the actual matrix multiplications which appear in the statevector simulation.
+While the circuit class samples the matrices making up a quantum circuit, the backend performs the actual matrix multiplications which appear in the statevector simulation.

 .. _backends_theory: